 Figure 2 - Template Method in an Abstract Class

 In this example the abstract class contains a single operation which then executes a series of steps in a predefined sequence.
 The operation is implemented as a public method while each step is implemented as an internal sub-method.
 Some of these sub-methods, shown in green, already contain concrete implementations which cannot be altered while others, shown in yellow, are designated as "hook" methods which contain no implementation at all.
 When the abstract class is inherited by a concrete class any of these empty "hook" methods can be copied into the concrete class and filled with whatever code is deemed to be necessary.
-Note that the operation will still function even if none of the "hook" methods is populated with code.
-It just means that the default code will be executed without being altered in any way.
+Note that the operation will still function even if none of the "hook" methods in the subclass are populated with code.
+It just means that the standard code will be executed without being altered by any "hook" methods.

 It is recommended that each of these "hook" methods be given a prefix which readily identifies them as being able to contain custom code, which is why in my framework they all have the prefix "_cm_" to denote them as customisable methods.
-Examples of there methods can be seen in UML diagrams for the Radicore Development Infrastructure.
+Examples of these methods can be seen in UML diagrams for the Radicore Development Infrastructure.
+For a complete list of the template methods in my framework you should take a look at this sequence of events which shows a list of public methods on the left and the sequence of internal methods on the right.
+If you look at insertRecord and updateRecord you will see that some of these templates contain a large number of steps.

 Template methods lead to an inverted control structure that's sometimes referred to as "the Hollywood Principle" (Inversion of Control), that is "Don't call us, we'll call you".
 This refers to how a parent class calls the operations of a subclass and not the other way around.